OszkarU/acreom_internship_task/README.md

 ## NotificationArea.vue
-- Responsible for showing a notification snackbar upon adding or removing a destination for 5 seconds.
+- Responsible for showing a notification snackbar for 5 seconds upon adding or removing a destination.

 ### Script